Skip Header

 Understand debt wisely

 While debt is usually frowned on, it can also be used wisely in order to manage finance.
 Going into a loan for a home, car, business and education might not be a bad thing if you don’t overextend yourself and the cost of borrowing isn’t excessive.
-Fidelity Global Sentiment Survey1 reveals that 65% of Hongkongers own debts, with 16% of respondents indicating that they have increased their debt level in the past six months.
+Fidelity Global Sentiment Survey1 reveals that paying off debt is a long-term financial goal of 70% of Hongkongers, with 28% of respondents indicating that they have saved less in the past six months due to paying down more debt.

 It is important to realize how to prioritise debts and what is essential as not all the debts are equal.
 Here’s what you need to know.